 Essentially, the only difference it makes is for tax purposes:

-To put it simply, onshore bonds are subject to UK corporation tax, which is usually offset by the bond’s provider.
+To put it simply, onshore bonds are typically registered in England and other parts of the UK, and so are subject to UK corporation tax, which is usually offset by the bond’s provider.

 These bonds are also usually given special tax treatment, which other UK-based investments don’t get.
 This can potentially provide valuable tax planning opportunities.

-Furthermore, any dividend income you receive from onshore investment bonds is not taxed and there are useful benefits when it comes to Capital Gains Tax too.
+Furthermore, any dividend income you receive from an onshore investment bond is not taxed and there are useful benefits when it comes to Capital Gains Tax too.

-However, you may have to pay Income Tax on any gain at your highest marginal rate because, unlike with an onshore bond, HMRC won’t treat you as having paid basic-rate tax on any gains.
+However, you may have to pay Income Tax on any gain at your highest marginal rate because, unlike with an onshore bond, HMRC won’t treat you as a basic-rate tax payer when considering your gains.

-How can working with an advisor help me?
+How can working with a financial advisor help me?